Bloomfield College: Athletics

-Bloomfield College teams participate as a member of the National Collegiate Athletic Association's Division II.
-The Bears are a member of the Central Atlantic Collegiate Conference (CACC).
-Men's sports include baseball, basketball, cross country, soccer, tennis, and track and field; while women's sports include basketball, bowling, cross country, soccer, softball, track and field, and volleyball.
+Bloomfield College of Montclair State University athletic teams previously competed in the National Collegiate Athletic Association's Division II, as members of the Central Atlantic Collegiate Conference (CACC).
+Men's sports included baseball, basketball, cross country, soccer, tennis, and track and field; while women's sports included basketball, bowling, cross country, soccer, softball, track and field, and volleyball.
+Beginning with the 2025–2026 academic year, the Bears will transition out of NCAA Division II and compete in Division I of the United States Collegiate Athletic Association (USCAA) as part of the North American Conference for Intercollegiate Athletics (NACIA), a USCAA Division I league.
+This move is part of a broader athletic realignment following the institution’s merger with Montclair State University.